 We understand that many of you may be concerned about the impact of coronavirus on your career plans.

-The Careers Service is still operating remotely and is ready to help you with your queries.
-You can book an appointment to speak with a Careers Adviser via phone or Skype or use the chat functions on the Careers Service website and social media accounts.
+The Careers Service is fully operational, albeit remotely, and is ready to help you with your queries.
+If you would like to speak to a Careers Adviser appointments are bookable online via your Handshake account.
+The appointments will take place via MS Teams.
+If you have a quick enquiry then you are welcome to use the chat functions on the Careers Service website and social media accounts.

 In addition to 1:1 advice, the Careers Service website and blog has lots of resources and support available including:

 - How to prepare for interviews, video interviews and assessment centres

 If you are in need of further guidance, please first consult the general University coronavirus pages to see if your query can be answered.